ICDM2023-SubgroupTE/SubgroupTE/README.md

 ## Installation
-Our model depends on Numpy, scikit-learn, and PyTorch (CUDA toolkit if use GPU).
+Our model depends on Numpy, and PyTorch (CUDA toolkit if use GPU).
 You must have them installed before using our model
 >
 * Python 3.9
 * Pytorch 1.10.2
 * Numpy 1.21.2
 * Pandas 1.4.1
-* Scikit-learn 1.0.2

 This command will install all the required libraries and their specified versions.
 ```python